Banana Splits discography: 45 rpm extended play records

 "The Tra La La Song" and "Doin' The Banana Split" are the same takes included on the We're the Banana Splits album.
 However, as released here, they are presented in "twin-track" stereo mixes, with vocals in one channel and instruments in the other, not unlike some of the early Beatles stereo mixes.
 The stereo mixes of the other six songs are similar, but mixed less widely with both vocals and instruments closer to the center.
 These records were sold together as a Kellogg's cereal box offer and were released through Hanna-Barbera's premium division.
 They came in a mailer including unique outer artwork, showing Fleegle holding the two discs.
-Both were issued in art sleeves featuring drawings of the characters; advertisements promoting these discs on the back of contemporary Kellogg's cereal boxes showed slightly different artwork and had a copyright date of 1968, even though those 45rpm Extended Play records were released in 1969.
-In the prototype artwork for the second disc used in the cereal box ad, it is more clear that the Banana Buggy is driving atop the surface of a 45 RPM record.
+Both were issued in art sleeves featuring drawings of the characters; advertisements promoting these discs on the back of contemporary Kellogg's cereal boxes showed slightly different artwork and had a copyright date of 1968, even though those 45 rpm extended play records were released in 1969.
+In the prototype artwork for the second disc used in the cereal box ad, it is more clear that the Banana Buggy is driving atop the surface of a 45 rpm record.